My Chef's Apron

 Let's make this vegan mango lassi!

-Step 1: Gather the ingredients and add them to a high-speed blender.
+Step One (Picture 1 above) - Gather the ingredients and add them to a high-speed blender.

 • Consistency: Plant-based yogurt might make the consistency a tad thicker than regular (fermented) yogurt.
 If the mixture is too thick, you can add more of your favorite plant-based milk until you reach your desired consistency.